Classport: Designing Runtime Dependency Introspection for Java: Experimental Results

-The space overhead depends upon the number of dependencies and identifier names in the core binary content.
-Certificate-ripper and \mcs have about the same number of classes and the exact same number of dependencies embedded, yet the overhead is larger for Certificate-ripper due to longer identifier names.
-Moreover, the dimension of the class files has a role in the space overhead: since it is computed as a percentage, applications with small class files present a higher percentage overhead than those with big class files, which is the case of \batik.
+The embedding process introduces a moderate performance cost during the build phase.
+On an absolute scale, the embedding time overhead ranges from 0.2s to 6.5s which we claim is acceptable in a build.
+The space overhead varies from 0.1MB to 6.1MB which is considered acceptable given the introduction of a novel feature: visibility into runtime dependencies.
+The space overhead depends upon the number of dependencies and identifier names in the core binary content. \ripper and \mcs have about the same number of classes and the exact same number of dependencies embedded, yet the overhead is larger for \ripper due to longer identifier names.